marcusolsson/marcusolsson/README.md

 ## Buy me a coffee ☕️

-If I've made some that was helpful or useful to you, you can [buy me a coffee](https://www.paypal.com/donate?hosted_button_id=NT93NXBDFWH6J) ☕️
+If I've made something that was helpful or useful to you, you can [buy me a coffee](https://www.paypal.com/donate?hosted_button_id=NT93NXBDFWH6J) to show your support ☕️